 - Find an auctioneer or MC that specializes in Fund-A-Needs.
 You need someone who knows how to inspire a crowd, ask for donations, and succeed in getting them.

 - Hire great speakers or produce a short video to tell the story behind your Fund-A-Need to motivate donors to make generous contributions.
 Live stream their speeches if you’re running a virtual event and have some pre-recorded videos as backups.

-- It’s vital to hand out or post a clear and simple timeline and agenda for the auction participants to follow along.
-If they arrive late to the event they will be able to see where you are and what’s coming next.
+- It’s vital to hand out or post a clear and simple timeline and agenda for the auction participants to follow.
+If they arrive late to the event, they can see where you are and what’s coming next.

 - If planning a virtual or hybrid Fund-A-Need, make sure to have some tech-savvy staff or volunteers at hand for any technical problems and questions that may occur.
 This will ensure that your donors feel that they are in safe hands and will eliminate any unnecessary stress and confusion.
 Check out our guide on How To Run A Successful Hybrid Fundraiser for more tips.

 - Post and consistently remind your audience of the phone number to text to donate for your virtual donors.